 The Targeted Assistance allocations are provided to support implementation of research-based initiatives administered by the Office of Early Learning and are specific to children with disabilities ages three - five years.
 The amount allocated varies from LEA and is dependent about which initiatives are implemented.
-Examples of initiatives include: transdisciplinary play-based assessment teams, Child Find support, and Center for Social and Emotional Foundations for Early Learning (CSEFEL).
+Examples of initiatives include: play-based assessment teams, Child Find support, and Preschool Pyramid Model.